 It was in that context that the Symvoulio tis Epikrateias asked the Court of Justice whether the prohibition on a monk of the Church of Greece being registered as a lawyer with the competent authority of a Member State other than that in which he obtained his professional qualification, in order for him to practice in that Member State as a lawyer under his home-country professional title, is compatible with EU law.

-In today’s judgment, the Court interprets Directive 98/5/EC, the purpose of which is to facilitate practice of the profession of lawyer on a permanent basis in a self-employed or salaried capacity in a Member State other than that in which the professional qualification was obtained.
-The Court notes that the directive establishes a mechanism for the mutual recognition of the professional titles of migrant lawyers wishing to practise under the professional title obtained in the home Member State, harmonising fully the preconditions for exercise of the right of establishment conferred by the directive.
+In today’s judgment, the Court interprets Directive 98/5/EC, the purpose of which is to facilitate the practice of the profession of lawyer on a permanent basis in a self-employed or salaried capacity in a Member State other than that in which the professional qualification was obtained.
+The Court notes that the directive establishes a mechanism for the mutual recognition of the professional titles of migrant lawyers wishing to practice under the professional title obtained in the home Member State, harmonizing fully the preconditions for the exercise of the right of establishment conferred by the directive.

-The Court finds that rules of professional conduct, unlike those concerning the preconditions for registration, have not been harmonised and may therefore differ considerably between the home Member State and the host Member State.
+The Court finds that rules of professional conduct, unlike those concerning the preconditions for registration, have not been harmonized and may, therefore, differ considerably between the home Member State and the host Member State.
 In that regard, the Court states that it is permissible for the national legislature to prescribe such guarantees provided that the rules laid down for that purpose do not go beyond what is necessary in order to attain the objectives pursued.

 The Court points out, however, that in order for the rules of professional conduct applicable in the host Member State to be in compliance with EU law, they must, in particular, comply with the principle of proportionality, which means that they are not to go beyond what is necessary in order to attain the objectives pursued.
 It is for the Symvoulio tis Epikrateias to carry out the necessary checks in respect of the rule regarding incompatibility at issue.